jaythegeek/laravel-worldpay/README.md

 Jtg\WorldPay\WorldPayServiceProvider::class,
 ```

-Publish the vendor files, this will setup your config file in 'config/worldpay.php' and adds a test view to play with, you can find it at 'views/worldpay/worldpay.blade.php'
+Publish the vendor files, this will setup your config file - 'config/worldpay.php' and adds a test view to play with, you can find it here 'views/worldpay/worldpay.blade.php'

 ``` bash
 php artisan vendor:publish